List of Kid Nation participants: Eric

 Eric Sturm was a 14-year-old green district member from Morristown, New Jersey.
 In the talent show, he played the piano and sang Leaving New Jersey, an original composition.
 He was also friends with Zach who was on the yellow district, Hunter and Michael who were also in the green district.

-He enjoys playing piano, guitar, bass, and singing.
+He appeared on the Kid Nation by the Kids podcast, hosted by green district members Michael Thot and Sophia Wise, where he revealed that he is a social worker for a middle school in Brooklyn.

 Gianna

 Gianna Clark was a 10-year-old blue district member from Chicago, Illinois.
 She was naturally quiet, and was seen speaking only twice on the show.
 She was well liked by her teammates because she was friendly and was a dependable, hard worker.
-After graduating from Stanford University, Gianna moved back to Chicago for a few years but she has relocated to Los Angeles.
+After graduating from Stanford University, Gianna moved back to Chicago for a few years but then relocated to Los Angeles.

 Greg

 Gregory Pheasant was a 15-year-old blue district member from Reno, Nevada, and the oldest participant on the show.
 He was the oldest and strongest kid in the town.
 Often temperamental and, at times, he even seemed to bully and tease his counterparts, which he referred to as "tough love."
 A hard worker, Greg was nominated for gold stars in three of the first four episodes, but was voted against because of Mike's suspicions about Greg's motivations.
 Depicted as very bossy and bullying to the younger children who became fearful of him, Greg won a gold star in episode 5 for being a genuinely hard worker, improving his attitude, and for comforting some of the younger participants who were dealing with homesickness.
 In the tenth episode, Greg was elected to the town council for the blue district, defeating Anjay 7–2.

+In an interview with the Eric Barber Show in 2020, Pheasant revealed he is married with kids.
+He was the president of MRANN for three years and currently is involved with national racing associations.
+Greg was just recently signed on as a Ford Factory Off Road Driver and will compete in Reno to Vegas (formally known as Vegas to Reno) for his tenth year.
+Greg has won three out of the nine Vegas to Reno years in different classes.
+He still occasionally rides motorcycles but mostly supports his kids at their races.
+Greg and his oldest boy have taken up hunting and filling their tags every year.
+His wife still rides motorcycles at home with the kids but stopped racing too, and they have two horses, 20 chickens, a rabbit and five dogs on property at home.